-Earlier in 2016, World Wildlife Fund launched an ambitious social media campaign for Earth Hour.
+Every year, World Wildlife Fund runs an ambitious social media campaign for Earth Hour.
 Unlike most other campaigns, it urged people to step out of their homes and get away from technology for at least one hour.

 Furthermore, it encouraged people to talk about the rapidly changing environment and the depletion of our natural resources.
 The campaign featured various thoughtful visual aids that gave it an enormous boost.

 9. #GayTurtle by Amnesty International

 This was an amazing campaign to create awareness regarding burning LGBT issues. #GayTurtle created a lot of buzz on Twitter due to its anti-homophobic lesson.
 Amnesty International created a campaign around a video, which featured various customers while buying a turtle.
 In the video, a lot of customers were initially drawn towards a turtle.
 However, their feelings often changed when they were informed that the turtle was gay.

 The campaign had a thoughtful lesson about the surge of homophobia with a perfect content marketing delivery.
 In no time, the #GayTurtle campaign started trending on Twitter and gave amazing exposure to Amnesty International.

 #IHateJeffsy was a fun and creative campaign that was organised by YT Industries.
 The German brand is known to produce some of the finest mountain bikes and created this amazing campaign for the launch of their new product, JEFFSY.

 The campaign had various ads (and a video) that featured women talking about how they hate JEFFSY, without letting the audience know anything else about “JEFFSY”.
 It was certainly a creative way to launch a new product and made people curious about it.